Suteh Deh

-Suteh Deh (سوته ده, also Romanized as Sūteh Deh) is a village in Anzan-e Sharqi Rural District, in the Central District of Bandar-e Gaz County, Golestan Province, Iran.
-At the 2006 census, its population was 471, in 109 families.
+Suteh Deh (سوته ده) (Note: Also romanized as Sūteh Deh) is a village in Anzan-e Sharqi Rural District of the Central District in Bandar-e Gaz County, Golestan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 471 in 109 households.
+The following census in 2011 counted 440 people in 120 households.
+The 2016 census measured the population of the village as 397 people in 127 households.